glorious1/spin_scripts/README.md

 # spin_scripts
-Fan control and information scripts for FreeNAS with SuperMicro motherboards
+Fan control and information scripts for FreeNAS with SuperMicro motherboards.